Latin woman with long black hair, smooth skin, and glossy makeup, looking directly at the camera

 (Most Colombians do not know how to drive.)

-If you could relive and or alter one incident in your life, what would it be?
+If you could relive or alter one incident in your life, what would it be?
 Why?

 If you could live one year of your life all over again without changing a thing, what year would you choose?
 Why?